 To use OIDC Federation, you must first establish trust between StreamNative Cloud and your identity provider by adding it as a trusted identity provider in StreamNative Cloud.
 This involves:

-Create an identity pool to represent a group of external identities.
+- Create an Identity Pool and Access Policies: Create an identity pool to represent a group of external identities.
 This allows you to assign appropriate access levels through policies.

-Obtain the Client ID and Client Secret from your identity provider to configure clients for OAuth2 authentication.
+- Configure Clients to Use Your Identity Provider: Obtain the Client ID and Client Secret from your identity provider to configure clients for OAuth2 authentication.
 For more details, see Use OAuth to Authenticate to StreamNative Cloud.

 Token Validation and Authorization: